cococart-co/react-native-bluetooth-escpos-printer/README.md

-# react-native-bluetooch-escpos-printer
+# react-native-bluetooth-escpos-printer

 React-Native plugin for the bluetooth ESC/POS & TSC printers.

-Any questions or bug please raise a issue.
+Any questions or bug please raise an issue.

-##Still under developement
+##Still under development

 #May support Android /IOS